herve4m/quay-api-operator/docs/crds/OrganizationImmutability.md

 __Default value__: None

+### newTagPattern

+New regular expression for the immutability policy.
+Setting this option changes the regular expression of the policy which current pattern is provided in `tagPattern`.

+__Type__: string

+__Required__: False

+__Default value__: None

 ### preserveInQuayOnDeletion

-Whether to preserve the corresponding Quay object when you delete the DockerToken resource.
+Whether to preserve the corresponding Quay object when you delete the OrganizationImmutability resource.
 When set to `false` (the default), the object is deleted from Quay.

 __Type__: boolean